mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### TinyPilot's manufacturing scaled up

-TinyPilot is the only KVM over IP device I'm aware of that supports PoE.

-I also found out _why_ TinyPilot is the only one to do it.
+We added power over Ethernet (PoE) support to the TinyPilot.
+It means that users went from needing XX cables for the Voyager 1 to just three cables for the Voyager 2.

+Very few KVM over IP devices support PoE, and I also found out why.
 PoE is hard!
-I'm glad to have PoE now, but in retrospect it was a mistake.

-I didn't understand at the time how much complexity there is to PoE.
-Hardware engineering time has been our most scarce resource, and I'd estimate that about 80% of the hardware engineering time in the last year has been related to PoE.
+Hardware engineering time has been TinyPilot's most scarce and expensive resource, and I'd estimate that about 80% of the hardware engineering hours in 2022 were designing PoE or fixing unforeseen issues that were a consequence of PoE.

 ### TinyPilot's teams matured